New Beginnings

 Jesus says, “Mary”.

 In that moment, she recognises him.
-It’s in the intimate act of hearing her name the connection is found.
+It’s in the intimate act of hearing her name that the connection is found.
+History is changed; Jesus is risen and new, everlasting life can begin!

 The gospel means that every small story is part of a sweeping story, every ordinary life part of an extraordinary movement.
 God is busy making all things new, and the life, death and resurrection of Jesus has opened that work to everyone who wants in on it.
 The church is not a group of people who believe all the same things; the church is a group of people caught up in the same story, with Jesus at the centre.